By Zaid Al Nassir, Decision Resources Group (DRG)

-MDR concerns also have touched the U.S.; in July 2019, the U.S. sent a letter to the WTO’s Committee on Technical Barriers to Trade, voicing concerns surrounding the implementation of the MDR and urging the EU to consider a delay of three years, but the EC repeatedly stated its opposition to any delays prior to the COVID-19 pandemic.
+MDR concerns also have touched industry players in the U.S.; in July 2019, the U.S. sent a letter to the WTO’s Committee on Technical Barriers to Trade voicing reservations surrounding the timely implementation of the MDR and urging the EU to consider a delay of three years, but the EC repeatedly stated its opposition to any delays prior to the COVID-19 pandemic.